deadlyvipers/dojo_rules/introduction.md

-My name is Árisson Leal
+My name is Arisson Leal